Overall rating: ⭐⭐⭐⭐ 4/5 (2 ratings)

 Otago’s deep-water port has shaped New Zealand’s history since the 1840s.
 On this walking tour, you’ll explore Port Chalmers’ rich maritime heritage, from its origins as the Māori settlement of Kōpūtai to its role in the gold rush era and its continued importance today.
 Discover the unique blend of historic architecture, creative community, and working port atmosphere that defines this harbourside town.

-The tour begins at the Maritime Museum, built in 1877 on reclaimed land.
-Wander through the historic town centre, passing the grand Municipal Town Hall, then climb to a spectacular lookout offering panoramic views of Otago Harbour, Quarantine Island, and the Otago Peninsula.
-Along the way, learn how Port Chalmers transformed from a modest fishing settlement to one of Australasia’s busiest ports during the 1860s gold rush.
+The tour begins at the Maritime Museum (built in 1877 on reclaimed land).
+Wander through the historic town centre, passing the Municipal Town Hall, then climb to a spectacular lookout offering panoramic views of Otago Harbour, Quarantine Island, and the Otago Peninsula.

-You’ll explore the town’s Māori heritage as Kōpūtai, and visit Hotere Garden Oputae, dedicated to renowned artist Ralph Hotere who lived and worked here for over 40 years.
+Along the walk, learn how Port Chalmers transformed from a modest fishing settlement to one of Australasia’s busiest ports during the 1860s gold rush.
+You’ll explore the town’s Māori heritage as Kōpūtai, and visit Hotere Garden Oputae, dedicated to renowned artist Ralph Hotere, who lived and worked here for over 40 years.
 Architectural treasures include two Category 1 historic churches designed by prominent Dunedin architects.
-See how the town has evolved into a creative hub while maintaining its working port identity.
 The tour concludes at the commemorative garden marking the 150th anniversary of the Port Chalmers land purchase.

 Visit the Maritime Museum with ship models and a new viewing gallery overlooking port operations